 Harry Potter and the Order of the Phoenix

-Harry Potter and the Order of the Phoenix wins consistently — it's the finals that create the ceiling.
-At 56% overall, it clears most of the field, but the films that make it to the last round tend to be the ones it can't beat.
+Harry Potter and the Order of the Phoenix's bracket record is tough at 45%, but the round breakdown tells the real story.
+The wins tend to come in the middle of a tournament — the final is where it fades.
 The Potter film where the series stopped being about magic school and became about institutional failure.
 Dolores Umbridge is a villain voters hate more viscerally than Voldemort because she's the one they've actually met in real life.
-Among David Yates's films on BingeBracket, nothing beats it.
-3.6s to pick it, 1.9s to pass.
-The fans deliberate — everyone else moves on fast.

 Synopsis